 - For the herbs, use a teaspoon or so of thyme, oregano, tarragon, rosemary, herbs de Provence, lemon pepper, etc. Use what you have on hand or whatever is your favorite.
 I think any of these will do wonderful in this soup.

 - To add extra heartiness you may consider adding in 1/2 cup dried orzo to the pot with the beans, just add an extra cup of water and cook until orzo is tender.

 - Try adding in some sliced sausage when you add in the kale, I highly recommend it.
 I added some to my leftovers and it ramped up the yum factor a couple notches.
 Try Field Roast or Tofurkey.
 If this is something you eat occasionally by all means add it in.
 You won’t be disappointed!
 I think just about any of these sausage flavors will work, use your favorite.

-See what I mean, lots of versatility here, giving you the ability to keep your soup fresh, new and perfect for you!
+There is a lot of versatility here giving you the ability to keep your soup fresh, new and perfect for you!

 How To Make Lemony Kale and White Bean Soup

 This healthy kale and white bean soup is so easy to make and only requires a few simple steps:

 - De-rib and prep kale: If using full grown kale such as lacinato, dinosaur, or curly kale, you’ll want to remove the thick center stem.
 To de-rib, all you need to do is fold the kale over along the rib and run a sharp knife down the side.
 Then simply roughly chop or thinly slice the kale.